thought-driven/bummr/README.md

   `log/bummr.log`.
 At this point it is recommended that you lock that gem version in your Gemfile and start the process over from the top.
 Alternatively, you may wish to implement code changes which fix the problem.
-- Once your build passes, open a pull-request and merge it to your `master` branch.
+- Once your build passes, open a pull-request and merge it to your main branch.

 ##### `bummr update`
 - Options: